-Potential PhD / EdD Supervision: I can supervise PhD and EdD candidates in Education.
-Of particular interest are areas outlined in my profile related to autism, mental health, trauma and methods supporting voice in promoting self-representation, self-narratives, inclusion, rights and emotional wellbeing.
+Please contact me if you would like to pursue a PhD/EdD in Education, with focus on areas related to autism, disability, mental health, trauma and creative or expressive methods supporting voice in promoting self-representation, self-narratives, inclusion, rights and emotional wellbeing.

 Selected Masters Supervision:

 - Caseman, Rony (MEd 2018 - 2019) on Investigating whether a strength based mentoring facilitated from within the autistic community promotes holistic wellbeing for autistic women